pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 }
 >
 ```

-> I know it's a pain to add the whole record again, just to change one single value.
+##### Using `$set`

-Good news is, there's a way around that and that's using the [`$set`](https://docs.mongodb.com/manual/reference/operator/update/set/) operator.
+However, it's a pain to add the whole record again, just to change one single value.
+The good news is, there's a way around that and that's using the [`$set`](https://docs.mongodb.com/manual/reference/operator/update/set/) operator.
 So let's take another example.
 Say we need to change my `email` to `praveen@example.net`.
 What we need to do is:

 ```language-javascript
 db.students.update({